-- 1) Before the transfer viva has been arranged obtain a GSO.2 MSD form (please ensure that you download the GSO.2 MSD form and not the standard GSO.2 form).
+- Before the transfer viva has been arranged obtain a GSO.2 MSD form (please ensure that you download the GSO.2 MSD form and not the standard GSO2 form).
 Students who started their course after 1 October 2016 are required to complete and submit an updated Training Needs Analysis (TNA) form as part of the transfer of status. - 2) Your supervisor is expected to nominate two assessors and to ensure that they are willing to act.
 (Note: the supervisor is not permitted to be an assessor and may not be present at the transfer interview).
 The assessors must then be approved by the Director of Graduate Studies; at least one assessor MUST have seen an Oxford student to completion. - 3) Ensure that the form is completed and signed by yourself, your supervisor(s), and your College.
-Then forward the form to graduate@ndcn.ox.ac.uk who will arrange for the DGS/Head of Department to sign it. - 4) An assessors' report form will be forwarded to the assessors along with a copy of the Guidelines for Transfer of Status Assessors in the Medical Sciences. - 5) You need to prepare a 5,000 word maximum (500 word maximum for M.Sc.(Res)) (± 10%) written report outlining your project, including the abstract, introduction, methods, results, discussion, any appendices, and future plans, but excluding tables and references. - 6) Please send a copy of your report directly to each assessor. - 7) Arrange a suitable time for the viva with your two assessors.
-You will then undergo a formal appraisal with the assessors.
-Once the assessors' have completed their report and returned it to graduate@ndcn.ox.ac.uk, all the paperwork will then be forwarded to the Medical Sciences Board for approval.
-The transfer procedure is not complete until this approval has been gained; you will be notified in writing by the MSD Graduate School Office once the procedure is complete.
+Then forward the form to graduate@ndcn.ox.ac.uk who will arrange for the DGS/Head of Department to sign it.

-1 Students on programmes hosted by the Medical Sciences Doctoral Training Centre have two years (six terms) in which to transfer to D.Phil. status.
+&lt;sup>1 Students on programmes hosted by the Medical Sciences Doctoral Training Centre have two years (six terms) in which to transfer to DPhil. status.